You can get funding for studying abroad from a range of sources.

 You may also need to complete an online language test.

-You will then be paid 80% of the bursary up front.
+You will then be paid 80% of the grant up front.
 The final 20% will be paid to you upon completion of the placement and submission of the following:

 - Confirmation of completion of the placement